deepin-community/python3.11/Doc/c-api/typeobj.rst

    ``PyObject_HEAD_INIT`` macro.
 For :ref:`statically allocated objects
    <static-types>`, these fields always remain ``NULL``.
 For :ref:`dynamically
-   allocated objects <heap-types>`, these two fields are used to link the object into a doubly-linked list of *all* live objects on the heap.
+   allocated objects <heap-types>`, these two fields are used to link the object into a doubly linked list of *all* live objects on the heap.

    This could be used for various debugging purposes; currently the only uses are the :func:`sys.getobjects` function and to print the objects that are